Chart Color Schemes

 Infrastructure

-Kununurra has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally
+Kununurra has emerging levels of nearby infrastructure activity, ranking in the 35thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 18 projects likely to impact the area.
-Key projects include East Kimberley Regional Airport Runway Extension, Weaber Plain Light Industrial Estate, Kununurra Foreshore Plan, and Coolibah Estate.
-The following list details those most relevant.
+The area's performance is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 18 such projects that could impact the area.
+Notable projects include East Kimberley Regional Airport Runway Extension, Weaber Plain Light Industrial Estate, Kununurra Foreshore Plan, and Coolibah Estate.
+The following list details those considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.